2023 Solar Incentives Guide for Ontario, CA - Tax Credits & Rebates

 EcoWatch's Ontario, CA Solar Incentives FAQs

-How much can I save on my electric bill annually if I add solar panels to my Ontario home?
+How much can I save annually on my electric bill if I add solar panels to my Ontario home?

 How long until the federal solar tax credit ends?

-The federal solar tax credit, previously called the ITC and now titled the Clean Energy Credit, is scheduled to end on January 1, 2035.
+The federal solar tax credit, formerly called the ITC and now titled the Clean Energy Credit, is slated to end on January 1, 2035.
 The current 30% credit will end in 2032, replaced by a 26% credit in 2033 and a 22% credit in 2034.

-If I change out my appliances for ones that can use solar energy, are there any incentives that I can claim?
+I want to switch my appliances out for ones that are more energy-efficient.
+Are there any benefits I can get?

-Can I use solar and another type of renewable energy in combination to power my home?
+Can I use a combination of solar and another type of renewable energy to power my home?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.